 Different classes of plant growth regulators are used in agricultural practice for different applications, where in the common ones are described here.

-Giberellin
+Gibberellin

-Giberellins are acid natural plant growth regulators belonging to class of tetracyclic diterpenoid phytohormone, that play an important role in modulating diverse process throughout plant growth and development including seed germination, leaf expansion, pollen maturation, development of fruits, flowers and seeds.
-It main application is to increase the growth of fruits such as strawberries, grapes and vegetables including tomatoes, cabbages and cauliflower (Sakr et al. 2003).
+Gibberellins are natural plant growth regulators belonging to phytohormone class of tetracyclic diterpenoid acids , that play an important role in modulating diverse process throughout plant growth and development including seed germination, leaf expansion, pollen maturation, development of fruits, flowers and seeds.
+Their main application is to increase the growth of fruits such as strawberries, grapes and vegetables including tomatoes, cabbages and cauliflower (Sakr et al. 2003).
 Gibberellic acid was the parent compound discovered in 1926 in Japan.

-Giberellins are used in agriculture to provide increased yield, better shape and size in grapes by treating the fruit bunches.
-It can be used to induce parthenocarpy in the grapes (seedless fruits), tomato and berries.
-Giberellins delay fruit maturity, ripening and senescence in lemon, oranges and cherries.
+Gibberellins are used in agriculture to provide increased yield, better shape and size in grapes by treating the fruit bunches.
+They can be used to induce parthenocarpy in the grapes (seedless fruits), tomato and berries.
+Gibberellins delay fruit maturity, ripening and senescence in lemon, oranges and cherries.
 This helps in better marketing and storage of fruits.
-It also causes broader and longer leaf formation in pea, bean, tomatoes, pepper, cucumber, lettuce and cabbage.
-Giberellins helps in the induced flowering of many long day plants such as lettuce, spinach, potatoes and help break dormancy in “seed potatoes” resulting in uniform crop emergence (Merritt, 1958).
+They also cause broader and longer leaf formation in pea, bean, tomatoes, pepper, cucumber, lettuce and cabbage.
+Gibberellins help in the induced flowering of many long day plants such as lettuce, spinach, potatoes and help break dormancy in “seed potatoes” resulting in uniform crop emergence (Merritt, 1958).
 In order to increase the yield, GAs have also been utilised to increase the production of several hydrolytic enzymes in the aleurone cells of barley grains, including -amylase, ribonuclease, and protease.

 Ethephon

-Ethephon (2-chloroethylphosphonic acid) is an organophosphorus insecticide used widely as a plant growth promoter.
-When metabolized it releases toxic metabolites, including ethylene oxide, which is converted into ethanediol and further to hydroxyethyl-glutathione and mercapturic acid after its absorption in plants.
+Ethephon (2-chloroethylphosphonic acid) is an organophosphorus agrochemical used widely as a plant growth promoter.
+When metabolized it releases some toxic metabolites, including ethylene oxide, which is converted into ethanediol and further to hydroxyethyl-glutathione and mercapturic acid after its absorption in plants and also ethylene, which is the actual plant growth regualtor.
 As the most well-known plant growth regulator, ethephon (EP, 2-chloroethyl phosphonic acid), is used to produce artificial ripeness by directly affecting a number of physiological functions, including maturation and ripening.
 It is applied to some crops such as grains, fruits, vegetables, and plants that produce oil (Abou-Zeid et al. 2018).
-Agrochemicals are used to increase and speed up crop maturity and flowering, regulate plant height and slow down the rate of bark degradation within the plant (Moustakime et al. 2018).
+Ethephon and agrochemicals with similar action are used to increase and speed up crop maturity and flowering, regulate plant height and slow down the rate of bark degradation within the plant (Moustakime et al. 2018).

 Ethephon is frequently applied on wheat, coffee, tobacco, cotton, and rice to hasten the ripening of fruit.
 The most significant use of ethephon in a single crop is in cotton.
 It encourages early concentrated boll opening, increases defoliation, and starts fruiting over a period of several weeks to make scheduled harvesting easier and more effective which raise the quality of harvest.
 In order to start development of pineapple reproduction, ethephon is very frequently utilised by pineapple growers (Bhadoria et al. 2018)